smiths/aorta/docs/Design/DesignDocument/_build/html/_sources/glossary.rst.txt

         Digital Imaging and Communications in Medicine (DICOM) is the standard for the communication and management of medical imaging information and related data.

     Label Statistic coefficient
-        The coefficient used to compute a filter slice with the mean values of the pixels by using `SITK\:\:LabelStatisticsImageFilter <https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1LabelStatisticsImageFilter.html>`_.
-Larger values with this coefficient implies a larger range of pixels included from the slice.
+        This coefficient is used to compute the lower and upper threshold passing through the segmentation filter `SITK\:\:ThresholdSegmentationLevelSetImageFilter <https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1ThresholdSegmentationLevelSetImageFilter.html>`_.
+Larger values with this coefficient implies a larger range of threshold when performing the segmentation.
 This could be adjusted based on the area of the aorta center.

         .. note::